MicrosoftDocs/azure-docs/articles/sentinel/connect-aws.md

 Use the Amazon Web Services (AWS) connectors to pull AWS service logs into Microsoft Sentinel.
 These connectors work by granting Microsoft Sentinel access to your AWS resource logs.
 Setting up the connector establishes a trust relationship between Amazon Web Services and Microsoft Sentinel.
 This is accomplished on AWS by creating a role that gives permission to Microsoft Sentinel to access your AWS logs.

-This connector is available in two versions: the legacy connector for CloudTrail management and data logs, and the new version that can ingest logs from the following AWS services by pulling them from an S3 bucket:
+This connector is available in two versions: the legacy connector for CloudTrail management and data logs, and the new version that can ingest logs from the following AWS services by pulling them from an S3 bucket (links are to AWS documentation):

 - [Amazon Virtual Private Cloud (VPC)](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) - [VPC Flow Logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html)
 - [Amazon GuardDuty](https://docs.aws.amazon.com/guardduty/latest/ug/what-is-guardduty.html) - [Findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings.html)